regen-network/regen-ledger/x/ecocredit/spec/06_tests.md

 - WHEN - user tries to create a project
 - THEN - transaction fails, project is NOT created

+If a user tries to create a project and the project id already exists, then the transaction fails and the project is NOT created.

+- GIVEN - project id already exists
+- WHEN - user tries to create a project
+- THEN - transaction fails, project is NOT created

 If a user tries to create a project and the user provides metadata that is base64 encoded, then the transaction is successful and the project is created.

 - GIVEN - user provides metadata that is base64 encoded